h0tbird/coreseed/README.md

 ```

 ## 4. Start the stack
 Open a second terminal to `edge-1` (bastion host) and jump to `master-1` from there.
 If you are using vagrant you can ssh directly to `master-1` instead.
-Also enable forwarding of the authentication agent (`ssh -A`):
+Also, enable forwarding of the authentication agent (`ssh -A`):
 ```bash
 marc@desk-1 ~ $ ssh -A core@edge-1.your.domain
 core@edge-1 ~ $ ssh master-1